-How to Kill a Process in Linux
+Kill a Process in Linux from Terminal

-How to Kill a Process in Linux
+Steps To Kill a Process in Linux from Terminal

 The Top is a tool that every administrator should get to know.
 With the top command, you get a full listing of the currently running process.
 From the command line, issue top to see a list of your running processes.
-Then stay with us for the rest of the article we show you how to kill a process in Linux.
+Then stay with us for the rest of the article We show you how to kill a process in Linux.

 From this list, you will see some rather important information.